donoh160/project1_movieratings/README.md

 James: I completed the analysis between MPAA ratings and IMDB scores.
 I recieved debugging help from DuVoe Moua and also the Xpert learning assistant.

+Ethan Donoho:
+Created the time_of_year.ipynb notebook.
+This notebook explores to answer the question: Does the time of the year of a film’s release affect its ratings.
+The first section of code, “Data Cleaning”, narrows down the csv file from output for my specific use.
+I created “Day, Month, Year, Day of Year, Quarter” columns.
+These give information on the release time of each film.
+The next section of code “Visualizations” creates many visualizations to help find any correlations between the data.
+The bar graphs simply show the number of films that fall into each quarter, month, and day of the year for each film.
+The box plots show the spread of the imdb ratings for each time period.
+An anova test was run on each of these plots as well, and the results are displayed above each plot.
+The scatter plots much more clearly show the average IMDB rating per time period.
+For each plot, a  regression line is plotted, along with its equation.
+The correlation coefficients are displayed above each plot.
+The last section of the notebook, “Analysis”, analyzes the box plots and scatter plots while summarizing the results altogether.
+Xpert Learning Assistant was used for syntax help while running anova tests.
+Stack overflow was used for help with pd.date_time conversion and spontaneously for help throughout the notebook.
+No chunks of code were copied.
+Worked collaboratively with all other members in the group.